Hayley-Kwok/payment-gateway-challenge-dotnet/README.md

 - Idempotency: Ensure that repeated requests with the same idempotency key do not result in duplicate payments.
 - Logging: Implement structured logging (e.g., using Serilog) to capture detailed information about payment processing for monitoring and debugging.
 - Retry Logic: Implement retry mechanisms for transient failures when communicating with the acquiring bank.

+Disclaimer: I did make use of copilot to assist with boilerplate code and repetitive patterns to speed up the implementation.